SWEDES: TheWayTheyWere

 Today, the chorus and audience are much smaller, but the Messiah continues to be performed with excellence and reverence as it has since 1882, not missing a year.

-Together, Lindsborg's foundational history reflects her great European cultural tradition of "sacred music" as well as sacred "altar art," all of which further reflect the Smoky Valley people's devotion to the Cross.
+Together, Lindsborg's foundational history reflects her great European cultural tradition of "sacred music" as well as sacred "altar art," all of which further reflect the 1860 Swedish Augustana Lutheran Synod Smoky Valley people's devotion to the Cross.

-Swensson's Bethany College Natural History Museum was founded by the first professor Swedish-born curator Dr. Johan August Udden in 1882.
+Swensson's Bethany College Natural History Museum was founded by the first college professor Swedish-born curator Dr. Johan August Udden in 1882.
 In 1926 it was to expand into a pioneer history museum as well.
-The collections of this 1882-1966 Bethany College Natural History and Pioneer History Museum still survive today.
+The 1966 move of most of these collections of this

-Before the College Museum's first-floor Old Main space was razed in May of 1968, historian and author Mrs. Elizabeth Jaderborg noted that the Bethany College Musuem was recognized for containing one of the most valuable collections in the State of Kansas.* Added to that, Bethany College Alumni of 1912 Mr. Carl Swenson at the 1966 eulogy for Dr. Emil O. Deere, the curator of the Museum from 1908 to 1966, gave credit to him for the museum's success as "having no peer among the mid-western Liberal Arts colleges."** When its collections of 5,000 items were moved to join the 500 items at the McPherson County Old Mill Museum in the summer of 1966, the curator Tib Anderson felt the museum was well on its way to becoming, in his words: "one of the finest museums of its kind in the Midwest."*** And it certainly was for over a decade and possibly into the 1980s.
+Before the College Museum's home at Old Main was razed with the rest of the building in May of 1968, historian and author Mrs. Elizabeth Jaderborg noted that the Bethany College Musuem was recognized for containing one of the most valuable collections in the State of Kansas.* Added to that, Bethany College Alumni of 1912 Mr. Carl Swenson at the 1966 eulogy for Dr. Emil O. Deere, the curator of the Museum from 1908 to 1966, gave credit to him for the museum's success as "having no peer among the mid-western Liberal Arts colleges."** When its collections of 5,000 items were moved to join the 500 items at the McPherson County Old Mill Museum in the summer of 1966, the curator Tib Anderson felt the museum was well on its way to becoming, in his words: "one of the finest museums of its kind in the Midwest."*** And it certainly was for over a decade and possibly into the 1980s.

-Yet, over time, the College Museum was destined to become a forgotten museum, although founder Professor August Udden had been recognized.
+Yet, over time, the College Museum was destined to become a forgotten museum with its collections at the Old Mill Museum.
+Although the founder of the Natural History Museum, in 1882, Professor August Udden had been recognized with a small writeup and photo place in a showcase.
 Even now with new ownership on August 1, 2021, and a new name as the Lindsborg Old Mill and Swedish Heritage Museum, there is yet to be a recognition of the other Bethany College Swedish pioneer curators' college collections which produced a solid foundation from which the Museum would grow.
 These Swedish curators were Jacob Westlund, Dr. J. E. Welin, Dr. Emil O. Deere, as well as Biology professor and taxidermists Dr. Leon George Lungstrom.
-Additionally, there is not a file on this fine museum, nor on any of these professors as an email of December 2018 from the Bethany College Director of Wallerstedt Learning Center Archivist reported.
+Additionally, there is not a file on this fine museum, nor on any of these professors except for Deere as an email of December 2018 from the Bethany College Director of Wallerstedt Learning Center Archivist reported.

 SWEDES remembers and celebrates these College Swedes for setting a firm foundation under the Lindsborg museum of today due to the Bethany College Natural History and Pioneer collections donations to it in 1966 when it was the McPherson County Old Mill Museum.